darccio/mergo/README.md

 ## Usage

-You can only merge same-type structs with exported fields initialized as zero value of their type.
+You can only merge same-type structs with exported fields initialized as zero value of their type and same-types maps.
 Mergo won't merge unexported (private) fields but will do recursively any exported one.
+In maps Mergo won't merge equal keys values, because they are not addressable under reflection.

     if err := mergo.Merge(&dst, src); err != nil {
         // ...